wavefrontHQ/docs/pages/doc/tags_overview.md

 * Select all Wavefront dashboards by clicking **wavefront**
 * Select only tutorial dashboards by expanding the **wavefront** node and then selecting **tutorial**.

-In queries, you achieve the same effect by specifying a tag path with trailing wildcards `".\*"`.
-For example, enter `alertTagPath.\*` to match alerts named `alertTagPath.tpc1`, `alertTagPath.tpc1.tpc11`, and so on.
+In queries, you achieve the same effect by specifying a tag path with trailing wildcards `".*"`.
+For example, enter `alertTagPath.*` to match alerts named `alertTagPath.tpc1`, `alertTagPath.tpc1.tpc11`, and so on.

-When you create maintenance windows, you can use tag paths and wildcards to put a group of of alerts in maintenance.
+When you create maintenance windows, you can use tag paths and wildcards to put a group of alerts in maintenance.

 <a name="entity_tags"></a>